 In optical fiber technology, optical nonlinearities are of high interest.
 In fibers there is a particularly long interaction length combined with the high intensity resulting from a small mode area.
 Therefore, nonlinearities can have strong effects in fibers.
 Particularly the effects related to the χ(3) nonlinearity – Kerr effect, Raman scattering, Brillouin scattering – are often important, despite the relatively weak intrinsic nonlinear coefficient of silica: either they act as essential nonlinearities for achieving certain functions (e.g. pulse compression), or they constitute limiting effects in high-power fiber lasers and amplifiers.

-See also: nonlinear optics, effective nonlinear coefficient, laser-induced breakdown, nonlinear crystal materials, nonlinear frequency conversion, nonlinear polarization, nonlinear index, saturable absorbers, fibers, Spotlight article 2007-09-01
+See also: nonlinear optics, effective nonlinear coefficient, laser-induced breakdown, nonlinear crystal materials, nonlinear frequency conversion, nonlinear polarization, nonlinear index, saturable absorbers, highly nonlinear fibers, The Photonics Spotlight 2007-09-01

 and other articles in the categories fiber optics and waveguides, nonlinear optics